Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Technological smoothness:  4/5
 	10. Technological extremophilia:  2/5
 	11. Stress/Boredom rating:  2/5 (Calm)
+	12. Me-points:  3/3
-	12. Kind of person most protected:  Serene panarchists and people who can become panarchists if the panarchy can be serene.
+	13. Kind of person most protected:  Serene panarchists and people who can become panarchists if the panarchy can be serene.
-	13. Special categories:  Asexual, Diversifying, Empathy Maximizer
+	14. Special categories:  Asexual, Diversifying, Empathy Maximizer
-	14. Conversion Potential:  Empire<->Panarchy
+	15. Conversion Potential:  Empire<->Panarchy
 35. Panarchic Indoctrination
 	1. Challenge cured:  Rebel Faction
 	2. Challenge cure interpretation:  There are rebel factions in literally every province.
 Panarchic Indoctrination teaches them to be subtle and charismatic like the rebels in every other province.
 It doesn't cure anything at all, but it sure makes the territory look cured!
 Don't you feel so much safer now that the murderous rebels appear to be perfectly normal people?